 In This Article

 For example, let’s consider an Indian D2C brand that sells organic skincare products.
-Certain learnings that this D2C businesses can incorporate in their handbook from an established Indian FMCG company known for its successful skincare line are:
+Certain learnings that these D2C businesses can incorporate in their handbook from an established Indian FMCG company known for its successful skincare line are:

 The FMCG company has conducted extensive research on consumer preferences, identifying the demand for organic and natural skincare products.
-The D2C brand can study their market insights to understand the specific needs and preferences of Indian consumers in terms of organic skincare.
+The D2C brand can study its market insights to understand the specific needs and preferences of Indian consumers in terms of organic skincare.

-The FMCG company has localized its products by incorporating traditional ingredients and addressing regional skincare concerns.
+The FMCG company has localised its products by incorporating traditional ingredients and addressing regional skincare concerns.
 The D2C brand can follow a similar approach by using indigenous botanical extracts and formulating products that cater to different regions or specific skin concerns prevalent in India.

 These are some of the examples where a D2C brand can take foundational lessons from an established FMCG and focus on the niche to create its own brand identity and gain relevant market share.